 Most small corporations in the U.S. are closely held.
 What does "closely held" mean?

-A closely held corporation sometimes called a "close corporation," is a corporation in which more than half of the shares are held by just a few individuals.
+A closely held corporation is sometimes called a "close corporation," and it's a corporation in which more than half of the shares are held by just a few individuals.
 Inc.com says, "Over 90 percent of all businesses in the United States are closely held."

-The IRS says that the requirements for a closely held corporation are:
+The IRS says that a closely held corporation must fit the following requirements:

-- Has more than 50% of the value of its outstanding stock owned (directly or indirectly) by 5 or fewer individuals at any time during the last half of the tax year; and
+- Has more than 50 percent of the value of its outstanding stock owned (directly or indirectly) by five or fewer individuals at any time during the last half of the tax year; and

 - Is not a personal service corporation.